bdeleonardis1/eventtest/README.md

 For a full actual example, see the `sampleprogram` directory.
 Note, that you cannot run a test that uses eventtest in parallel with any other test, because the events the other tests are running will conflict with them.
-Under the hood, `StartListening` starts up an HTTP server on port `localhost:1111` that listens for events. `EmitEvent`, and all the test helpers, make API requests to this HTTP server.
+Under the hood, `StartListening` starts up an HTTP server on port `localhost:1111` that listens for events. `EmitEvent` and all the test helpers make API requests to this HTTP server.

 This was implemented this way to be able to keep track of events through the entire system.
 If you have separate processes for different services, you can still ensure that the events